ashish1993utd/Sentiment-Analysis-using-Python/README.md

-Sentiment-Analysis-Twitter
-Sentiment Analysis using Python
+Twitter Sentiment Analysis using Python

 Being a tech freak and an Apple fan, I wanted to know which one of the Apple's new iphones launched this year is favourite among people.
 To find that answer I analysed the tweets using sentiment analysis in Python for iphones (XS and XR) launched this year, and scored each tweets based on positive and negative words.